OData/v3ProtocolDocument/OData Json Verbose Format.markdown

 If all Function overloads can be bound to the current EntityType, the server SHOULD advertise a single Function Metadata URL that identifies all of the overloads.

-The `target` name/value pair MUST contain a bound function invocation URL.
+The `target` name/value pair MUST contain a bound Function Target URL.

-The `title` name/value pair MUST contain a simple string.
-Servers SHOULD specify a value that would be easily understood by any user.
-The title is likely to be used by clients to display options to an end user.
+The `title` name/value pair MUST contain the Function Title as a string.

 ## 4.2 Representing a Property ##